 If a DUI defendant faces the possibility of jail time upon conviction, they have a constitutional right to the assistance of an attorney, or "counsel."
 If the defendant wishes to be represented by an attorney but cannot afford to hire one, a government-appointed attorney will be assigned at no cost to the defendant.
 Usually employed as "public defenders", these government-appointed defense attorneys are responsible for zealously protecting a criminal defendant's rights at all stages of the criminal process.
 To learn more about the right to counsel, check out FindLaw's section on the Right to Counsel.

 Your DUI arraignment can be confusing, but also extremely important to your case.
 A judge has a number of options during an arraignment including setting your bail amount, scheduling future court dates including a plea bargaining hearing, and more.
-It's in your best interests to at least consult with an attorney before your arraignment so you know what to expect.
-A great first step is to contact a DUI attorney for a free case evaluation.
+It's in your best interests to at least consult with a local DUI attorney before your arraignment so you know what to expect.